quangtn266/TensorFlow/README.md

-If you want to learn more, please have a look at our [book](https://learning.oreilly.com/library/view/whats-new-in/9781492073727/)
+if you want to learn more, please have a look at our [book](https://learning.oreilly.com/library/view/whats-new-in/9781492073727/)